hakavlad/tird/README.md

 - ⚠️ `tird` has not been independently security audited by humans.
 - ⚠️ `tird` is ineffective in a compromised environment; executing it in such cases may cause disastrous data leaks.
 - ⚠️ `tird` is unlikely to be effective when used with short and predictable keys.
-- ⚠️ `tird` does not erase its sensitive data from memory after use.
+- ⚠️ `tird` does not erase its sensitive data from memory after use; keys may persist in memory after program exit.
 - ⚠️ Sensitive data may leak into swap space.
+- ⚠️ Filesystem timestamps are not sanitized — may leak operational metadata.
 - ⚠️ `tird` does not sort digests of keyfiles and passphrases in constant-time.
 - ⚠️ Overwriting file contents does not guarantee secure destruction of data on the media.
 - ⚠️ You cannot prove to an adversary that your random data does not contain encrypted information.